 This topic contains the ‘Terms of Reference’ of Rowlands Castle Heritage Centre together with other constitutional and operational matters including those required by the Charities Commission:

-The object of Rowlands Castle Heritage Centre is to establish and maintain a museum in Rowlands Castle in order to advance the education of the public in the history and heritage of the village, its former inhabitants and the surrounding area.
+The objective of the Rowlands Castle Heritage Centre is to establish and maintain a museum in Rowlands Castle in order to advance the education of the public in the history and heritage of the village, its former inhabitants and the surrounding area.

 The Heritage Centre, as with the RCA from which it originates, will contribute further to this important sense of local identity and community.

 The website represents the first step towards the larger project of forming a Village Heritage Centre or museum.
-The project has been started under the auspices of the Rowlands Castle Association (RCA).
-Eventually, the Centre will become independent, with its own charitable organisation, membership and volunteers, bank account and possibly space to store the archive, hold meetings, and offer displays and presentations.
+The project was started under the auspices of the Rowlands Castle Association (RCA).
+The Heritage Centre has become independent, as a registered charity, with its own membership, volunteers and bank account.
+It is exploring the options to store the archive, hold meetings, and offer displays and presentations.

 The website offers the opportunity to integrate and display the embryonic archive – historic, environmental, social and economic – that has evolved.
 As the community of Rowlands Castle grows, it spontaneously creates material of interest to future generations.
 At the moment, apart from the archive from larger, well organised groups such as the Rowlands Castle Association or Golf Club, archive material is being assembled by individual residents, is being lost through neglect, or by residents moving away or dying.